TheresaLui/SelfHelpContent_v2/articles/problemscopingques.quantum/problemscopingques-quantum-quota.md

             "order": 10,
             "controlType": "radioButtonGroup",
             "displayLabel":"Provider Quota Type",
+            "includeInQuotaSummary": true,
-            "watermarkText":"Choose the increase that you are requesting for the chosen provider in the chosen workspace - need to includeInQuotaSummary", "required": true,
+            "watermarkText":"Choose the increase that you are requesting for the chosen provider in the chosen workspace", "required": true,
             "radioButtonOptions": [{
                     "value": "job-hours",